MES Components: Production Scheduling and Planning

 Benefits of MES-Based Scheduling

-• Higher Customer Satisfaction: Enables on-time delivery
+- Higher Customer Satisfaction: Consistent on-time delivery improves trust and long-term loyalty.

 Challenges